manioanadrian/Inno-West/docs/README.md

 ## Requirements

 In order to utilize the product [.net5](https://dotnet.microsoft.com/en-us/download/dotnet/5.0) framework or higher needs to be installed on the same machine with the docker.
+Also it requires a preinstalled functional welding robot cell with a Siemens PLC.

 ## Configuration